Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>
 </br>

-CAPM has limitation in language tranaslation it only supports some of the localization which is listed in the following link
+CAPM has limitation in language translation it only supports some of the localization which is listed in the following link

 https://cap.cloud.sap/docs/guides/i18n#normalized-locales